martsbradley/BicycleSpeedometer/README.md

 # Bikespeedo
-A speedo for my bicycle.
-PIC16F628a
+A speedometer for my bicycle based on a Microchip PIC16F628a microcontroller.

 See the profile picture for a picture of the prototype.